kymata-atlas/equipment-testing-code/colour-accuracy/SpyderX_testing_app/README.md

-# SpyderX Elite colorimenter measurements
+# SpyderX Elite colorimeter measurements

-This repository contains three scripts that use a SpyderX Elite colorimenter to measure colour wavelenths for using in neuroimanaging experiemtns: 1) to create a gamma correction table, 2) to test a gamma table and 3) to asscertain the CIE 1931 XYZ values from arbitrary array of RGB values.
+This repository contains three scripts that use a SpyderX Elite colorimeter to measure colour wavelengths for using in neuroimanging experiments: 1) to create a gamma correction table, 2) to test a gamma table and 3) to ascertain the CIE 1931 XYZ values from arbitrary array of RGB values.

 It requires three things to run: